-44 Since its commencement in the market, Dexta experienced difficulties processing the volume of claims received and in obtaining adequate reinsurance cover.
-See, Department of Consumer and Employment Protection 2004, Report on the Statutory Review of the Home Indemnity Insurance scheme in Western companies have signed Heads of Agreement with the State Government to secure their continuation in the market until 30 June 2013.
+46 Since its commencement in the market, Dexta experienced difficulties processing the volume of claims received and in obtaining adequate reinsurance cover.
+See, Department of Consumer and Employment Protection 2004, Report on the Statutory Review of the Home Indemnity Insurance scheme in Western Australia.

-45 Ministerial Media Statement, 2010, Insurers Sign up to Secure Home Building Indemnity Cover, May.
+47 Ministerial Media Statement, 2010, Insurers Sign up to Secure Home Building Indemnity Cover, May.

-46 Vero's decision to exit the market was based in part on bad publicity that had been encountered in the eastern states of Australia and a perception that such publicity was tarnishing the company's brand.
+Vero's decision to exit the market was based in part on bad publicity that had been encountered in the eastern states of Australia and a perception that such publicity was tarnishing the company's brand.
 See" Insurance News Net, Vero's withdrawal from home indemnity Market raises concerns in Australia, February 2010.